MillmanY/MMSecretInputView/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
-Its a custom secret view to design a secret view
+Its a custom view to design a secret view

 ![circledemo](https://github.com/MillmanY/MMSecretInputView/blob/master/demo1.gif)
 ![circledemo](https://github.com/MillmanY/MMSecretInputView/blob/master/demo2.gif)